DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 ## Homework

-In this homework, we will use Credit Risk Data from module 6

-> Note: sometimes your answer doesn't match one of the options exactly.
+> Note: sometimes your answer might not match one of the options exactly.
 That's fine.
 Select the option that's closest to your solution.

 The goal of this homework is to familiarize you with BentoML and